irmen/pyc64/README.md

 for the BASIC mode.
 So no fancy screen scrolling or rasterbars...

+## "il65"  intermediate language for 65xx microprocessors

+Higher level than pure assembly, but still low level enough to support efficient programming on a small micro processor (direct memory/register manipulations).
+Highly experimental still.
+Can be found in the "il65" directory.

 ## BASIC V2 and the VIC-registers (video chip)

 A subset and variant of the BASIC V2 in the C-64 is provided.